 Planning your funeral in advance ensures that your wishes are fulfilled, but many people are unsure of how to even start the process.
-This is why BurialPlanning.com has put together a simple checklist for those who are planning a funeral.
-You can browse the different elements needed for planning a funeral below, and you can also get a free information kit to learn more.
+This is why BurialPlanning.com has put together a simple funeral planning checklist for those who are planning a funeral.
+You can browse the different elements needed for planning a funeral below, and you can also get a free funeral pre-planning information guide to learn more.

-- Type of Burial: To start, you'll want to choose what type of burial you would prefer.
-Some of these burial options include traditional in-ground burial, a cremation, or lawn crypt.
+1. Type of Burial: To start, you'll want to choose what type of burial you would prefer.
+Some of these burial options include

-- Funeral Services / Events: This category includes the actual ceremony that precedes the burial or cremation.
+2. Funeral Services / Events: This category includes the actual ceremony that precedes the burial or cremation.
 For instance, would you prefer a memorial service followed by a graveside service, or a funeral service in your own home.
 Other options here include a wake prior to the funeral or a religious mourning event.

-- Choosing the Cemetery: Some already know the cemetery in which they wish to be buried, but if you're not sure, you can check out an online directory to find cemeteries in your area.
+4. Choosing a Cemetery: Some already know the cemetery in which they wish to be buried, but if you're not sure, you can check out an online directory to find cemeteries in your area.
 If you prefer cremation, you may want to consider a scatter garden.